 |Course type||Full-time||Full-time, Part-time route available|

 |Provider||Peninsula Medical School||School of Biological and Marine Sciences|

 The following entry requirements take effect from the 2018 UCAS application cycle for 2019, and beyond, entry

 The entry requirements below apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2012 would still be valid when applying in 2017.
 If your qualifications fall outside these criteria please refer to the Non-direct school leaver section below.

-The University of Plymouth are committed to widening participation and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply with us.
+The University of Plymouth are committed to widening access (WA) and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply with us.
 The additional information gained through contextual data enables our admissions advisory panel to recognise a student’s achievements and identify their potential to succeed in the context of their background and experience.
-The contextual data we may consult when determining to issue an AAB offer are listed below.
+The contextual data we will consult when determining to issue an AAB offer are listed below.
 Applicants will need to meet a minimum of three from the following WA indicators to be considered.

 Please note that the typical offer is not necessarily the threshold for selection for interview, which may vary depending on the number and quality of applications received by the faculty.

 Applicants need to achieve 7 GCSE passes at grades A-C/9-4 which must include English language, mathematics and either GCSE double award science or two from single award chemistry, biology, or physics.International Baccalaureate

 The typical offer is 36-38 points overall including six in biology and one further science from chemistry, physics, maths, and psychology at the Higher Level.